Old printed, rare and valuable books

 - I. Slavonic Cyrillic printed books of the 15th-19th centuries

 - II.
 Bulgarian Old Printed Books and Periodicals 1806-1878

-III.
-Bulgarian rare and precious books after 1878.
+- III.
+Bulgarian rare and valuable books after 1878

-IV.
-Foreign language old printed books, rare and valuable editions, connected mainly with Bulgarian political and cultural history, with the history of the Balkan and Slavonic nations and having special cultural and historical value, or special lay-out from the 15th century till now.
+- IV.
+Foreign old printed, rare and valuable books, mainly related to the Bulgarian political and cultural history; books related to the history of the Balkan and Slavic peoples, and books of particular cultural, historical, artistic and polygraphic value from the 15th century to the present day.